theconsummate/assigments/reports/semanticchange.md

 - Semantic change, if present by chance, should be uniformly distributed across time.
 - The variance of semantic change should be very small.

-The shuffled corpus satisfied all these three conditions and therefore it can be used as valid control condition.
+The shuffled corpus showed constant semantic change across the decades which was much lower than what was observed in the original data.
+The variance was also constant.
+Therefore this corpus satisfied all the three conditions listed above and therefore it can be used as valid control condition.

 ## Word meaning representations